Review and road test of the MINI 3-Door Hatch John Cooper Works

 Design and Build

 The JCW orders a supersized serving of styling, and although they will have you on first name terms with your chiropractor, the bigger 18-inch wheels do look utterly ace.
 Of course, MINI claim most of the external changes are absolutely functional in terms of aerodynamics but if we're honest with ourselves, we like them because they look good.
-Smarter LED headlights mark out this lightly revised version and, as before, the JCW gets a model-specific front apron with large engine air intakes, distinctive side sills, a custom rear apron and a John Cooper Works spoiler.
+This lightly revised model gets a slightly larger radiator grille, but otherwise, the look is much as before.
+Smart LED headlights continue to mark out this car and, as before, the JCW gets a model-specific front apron with large engine air intakes, distinctive side sills, a custom rear apron and a John Cooper Works spoiler.

 The interior gets the requisite sports makeover too, with bucket seats with integrated headrests in Dinamica/fabric, a multi-function steering wheel with shift paddles (in conjunction with Steptronic transmission), gear selector, instrument displays, stainless steel pedals and footrest and metallic sill finishers.
-The boot's total capacity is 211-litres.
-There's also reasonable interior stowage space with various cupholders and storage cubbies.
+As part of the most recent revisions, MINI's largest 8.8-inch central infotainment screen is now standard There's reasonable interior stowage space with various cupholders and storage cubbies.
+But rear seat space is predictably tight.
+And the boot's total capacity is just 211-litres, so you'll need to pack light.

 Market and Model